Ballot drive to bar LGBTQ discrimination begins in Michigan

 Last year, Democratic Michigan Gov. Gretchen Whitmer joined with Democratic legislators to renew a push for legislation to add legal protections for LGBTQ people.
 But legislative committees have not held hearings on the bills.

-GOP lawmakers have not embraced such measures in the past, or have insisted that they be paired with a religious objections measure that is opposed by backers of LGBTQ rights.
+GOP lawmakers have not embraced such measures, or have insisted that they be paired with a religious objections measure that is opposed by backers of LGBTQ rights.

 Twenty-one states prohibit discrimination in employment, housing and public accommodations based on sexual orientation and gender identity while another — Wisconsin — bars discrimination against gays and lesbians but not transgender people, according to the Human Rights Campaign, a national LGBTQ rights organization.